 Currently, an innovation project embracing digital technologies and the Industrial Internet of Things and other reliability topics has been initiated at Rancia2 to monitor and predict plant performance.

 The SmartGEO project aims to prototype, develop, and put into service remote diagnostics for geothermal plants.
-With the European financing program POR-FESR, the region of Tuscany brought together local companies and research centers and total financing, 3.3 million euros.
+With the European financing program POR-FESR, the region of Tuscany brought together local companies and research centres and total financing, of 3.3 million euros.